Boletus edulis: Description

-The cap of this mushroom is 7–30 cm broad at maturity.
-Slightly sticky to touch, it is convex in shape when young and flattens with age.
-The colour is generally reddish-brown fading to white in areas near the margin, and continues to darken as it matures.
-The stipe, or stem, is 8–25 cm in height, and up to 7 cm thick—rather large in comparison to the cap; it is club-shaped, or bulges out in the middle.
-It is finely reticulate on the upper portion, but smooth or irregularly ridged on the lower part.
-The under surface of the cap is made of thin tubes, the site of spore production; they are 1 to 2 cm deep, and whitish in colour when young, but mature to a greenish-yellow.
+The cap of this mushroom grows up to 8–30 cm wide, sometimes more.
+Viscid when moist, the cap is convex when young and flattens with age.
+The colour is generally reddish-brown, sometimes with a paler margin.
+The stipe grows up to 8–25 cm tall and 2-7 cm thick—rather large in comparison to the cap.
+The stem is usually enlarged at the base when young, becoming more cylindrical in age.
+It is finely reticulate on the upper portion or sometimes the whole.
+The flesh of the stem is sometimes dark yellow near the base.

+The undersurface of the cap consists of thin tubes, the site of spore production; they are 1 to 2 cm deep, and whitish in colour when young, but mature to a greenish-yellow.
 The angular pores, which do not stain when bruised, are small—roughly 2 to 3 pores per millimetre.
 In youth, the pores are white and appear as if stuffed with cotton (which are actually mycelia); as they age, they change colour to yellow and later to brown.
 The spore print is olive brown.
 The flesh of the fruit body is white, thick and firm when young, but becomes somewhat spongy with age.
 When bruised or cut, it either does not change colour, or turns a very light brown or light red.
-Fully mature specimens can weigh about 1 kg; a huge specimen collected on the Isle of Skye, Scotland, in 1995 bore a cap of 42 cm, with a stipe 18 cm in height and 14 cm wide, and weighed 3.2 kg.
+Mature specimens can weigh about 1 kg.
+A huge specimen collected on the Isle of Skye, Scotland, in 1995 weighed 3.2 kg; its cap was 42 cm wide and the stipe was 18 cm tall and 14 cm wide.
 A similarly sized specimen found in Poland in 2013 made international news.